reimagined/hacker-news-resolve/README.md

 ## Adding Users

-Add user registration and authorization functionality to the application.
+Add user registration and authentification functionality to the application.
-For demo purposes, we will omit password checking.
+For demo purposes, we omitted password checking.
 If needed, you can implement hashing and storing passwords in the application later.

 User has the following fields:
 * id - a unique user ID created on the server side automatically
 * name - a unique user name which a user provides in registration form
 * createdAt - a user registration timestamp

 ### Login View

-The app layout contains meta information, application header with menu, user info and some content.
+The app layout contains meta information, an application header with menu, user info and some content.

 Install the following packages:
 * `react-helmet` - to pass meta information to the HTML header